While we can't speak to every situation, we can tell you the bare basics of what to expect on your first visit to our funeral home.

 Here is a checklist of the tasks you may be facing in the coming weeks.
 It's time to get organized.
 Locate and safeguard as many of the documents listed below (be sure to put each into in a designated set of file folders, and keep them within easy reach):

-Ashburnham Funeral Home & Reception Centre, Community Alternative and Kawartha Aquamation are proud to serve Peterborough, ON and the following (but not limited too) communities of: Lakefield, Selwyn, Millbrook, Bridgenorth, Ennismore, Cavan, Apsley, Buckhorn, Curve Lake, Hall Glen, Hastings, Havelock, Norwood, Campbellford, Stirling, Marmora, Keene, Asumption, Westwood, Cobourg, Port Hope, Bailieboro, Fraserville, Springville, Bethany, Omemee, Roseneath, Hiawatha, PontyPool, Youngs Point, and Lindsay ON.
+Ashburnham Funeral Home & Reception Centre, Community Alternative and Kawartha Aquamation are proud to serve Peterborough, ON and the following (but not limited too) communities of: Lakefield, Selwyn, Millbrook, Bridgenorth, Ennismore, Cavan, Apsley, Buckhorn, Curve Lake, Hall Glen, Hastings, Havelock, Norwood, Campbellford, Stirling, Marmora, Keene, Assumption, Westwood, Cobourg, Port Hope, Bailieboro, Fraserville, Springville, Bethany, Omemee, Roseneath, Hiawatha, Pontypool, Youngs Point, and Lindsay ON.